 Occupation within six months.
-A vacant building or structure may be occupied by a use for which the building or structure was designed or intended if so occupied within a period of six months after the use became nonconforming.
+A vacant building to structure may be occupied by a use for which the building or structure was designed or intended it so occupied within a denociol six months after the use became nonconforming.

 (J)

 Change of use.
 The nonconforming use of a building or structure may not be changed except to a conforming use, but where such change is made, the use shall not thereafter be changed back to a nonconforming use.